Luca-A-Magalhaes/himcd/README.md

 docker exec himcd pipenv run flask data load data/file.csv
 ```

-The command will take the file csv data and add to the `Country` and `CountryStatus` tables.
+The command will take the CSV data and add to the `Country` and `CountryStatus` tables.

 Note the command by default will only append new data, not update or delete previous data.